-Although Ukraine diversified trade and enerav networks with the West. its continued reliance on Russian imports (see p.
-5 of Economics and Resources) made it particularly vulnerable to economic disruptions from Russia.
-This vulnerability became more pronounced after the occupation of Crimea, when Ukraine lost access to much of its domestic supply of oil, as Russia increased the price of its natural gas (see p.
-20 of History and Myth).
+Although Ukraine diversified trade and energy networks with the West, its continued reliance on Russian imports (see Economics and Resources) made it particularly vulnerable to economic disruptions from Russia.
+This vulnerability became more pronounced after the occupation of Crimea, when Ukraine lost access to much of its domestic supply of oil, as Russia increased the price of its natural gas (see together commonly referred to as the Donbas region.

-Internal Instability: After 2014, pro-Russian separatists seeking political autonomy from Ukraine waged an insurgency in Ukraine's eastern provinces of Luhansk and Donetsk, together commonly referred to as the Donbas region.
 Although both sides have attempted to alleviate ongoing clashes through multiple ceasefire agreements - they have failed to withstand following renewed outbursts of violence.
 Sporadic fighting between Ukrainian forces and separatist militias continued.
 The severity of the conflict is exacerbated by Russia's involvement in the region.
 Although Russia publicly denies it, Ukrainian and international observers have documented Russian financial, military, and political support of rebel groups and accuse it of prolonging the hostilities.
 These hostilities erupted into expanded armed conflict when Russia invaded Ukraine on the morning of February 24, 2022.